Saturday, June 20, 2020

 A community of people unafraid of losing the praise and esteem of the world and even its possessions and building would truly be free.

 We typically picture the one we should be afraid of with horns and a pitchfork.
 We may find a more accurate picture if we look in the mirror.
-We ultimately must fear only ourselves, for only we can choose to reject the life that following Jesus offers.
+We must fear only ourselves, for only we can choose to reject the life that following Jesus offers.

 When we ponder the image of Jesus Christ that is at the core of our belief and understanding of who Jesus is, do we picture a Jesus who brings division or one who seeks unity?
 Do we think of Jesus in terms of one who is the Prince of Peace, or a fighter?
 Is Jesus someone who would encourage taking up the sword or taking up the cross?